Nerixyz/current-song-overlay/README.md

 ## VLC

-1. Press `CTRL + P` (opens the settings)
-2. select `All` in the bottom left corner to show all settings

-// TODO: lua script
+1. Run the file `setup.bat`.
+If you have a regular VLC setup, the vlc module will work.
+2. Make sure `vlc` is enabled in your config file

 # Examples